aabhashshakya/MessayCodingTest/SUBMISSION.md

 - **Multiple Levels**: 5 levels with increasing baseline difficulty
 - **Statistics Tracking**: Score, accuracy, hits, misses

-### Limitations
+### Things to note
-**The iOS environment is set up and the app runs on the simulator, but it crashes when accessing camera features.
+**The iOS environment is set up and the app runs on the *Simulator*, but it crashes when accessing camera features after granting Camera Permission.
 The crash appears to originate from the MDK SDK, likely due to the simulator’s lack of camera support.
-I don’t currently have a physical iOS device to test this on real hardware.
-So I currently have no idea if it runs properly on iOS.**
+I don’t currently have a physical iOS device to test this on real hardware.**
+****So I cannot guarantee if it runs properly on iOS but I am hopeful that it does.****

 **Thank you for reviewing my submission!**